OtisBenbow/The-Movie-Database-Project/README.md

-A solo data analysis project used to assess the work done during my Digital Futures Programmatic Data Wrangling module.
+# Data Analysis: The Movie Database Project
+### Using the pandas library in python to analyse The Movie Database (TMDB) data, focusing on markdown and design.
-I was tasked to perform exploratory data analysis and draw insights from The Movie Database (TMDB) which contained data on over 4000 movies with features such as title, release date, movie length etc.
+In this solo project, I was asked to use data from TMDB to perform exploratory data analysis and draw insights aimed at inspiring a stakeholder wishing to seek new ways to provide movie recommendations to customers. <br>
-The Project required data cleaning that is clearly laid out in the project.
+There were some minimum requirements for completion:
+- Three python visualisations.
-The requirements for the project were 3 python visualisations, 2 significant key points from the data, and analysis on 2 specific movies based on what we found.
+- Two significant key points drawn from the data.
+- Analysis on two different movies based on what we found.

+This project was performed almost entirely using the pandas library, while any visualisations were made using matplotlib and seaborn.
+Before analysis, there was required preliminary data cleaning that is clearly laid out and explained in the project.
+The biggest challenge related to how some of the data was entered into the table as dictionaries, despite python registering them as objects.
+Once cleaned, any avenue of interest could be explored as long as it met the minimum requirements.